Souloutz/School-Fund-App/docs/DesignDoc.md

 > section will follow the same instructions that are given for the View
 > Tier above._

-**Model Tier classes added during Sprint 2:**
+**Model Tier classes added during Sprint 2/3:**

 **Order:** Represents an order.
 This is a list of OrderItems that a user ordered.
 It has an ID, date of checkout, and the list of items.
 These are made per user.

 **OrderItem:** This represents and item ordered by user.
 A list of these are in Order.

-**Priority:** This is for a feature enhancement, where we will have a need priority.
-Just a placeholder for now.
+**Priority:** This represents a prority of an Gift, from LOW to SEVERE.
+This represents how much the item is wanted.
+Helpers should focus on the higher level priority items.
+For a feature enhancement, we added an option to sort by prority, so the Helper can easily see where to direct their attention to.

 The following UML diagram describes the Model Tier of our application.